lauhuema/training/README.md

  - [EMBL-EBI Bioinformatics resources for exploring functional genomics data](04.EMBL-EBI_BioinformaticsResourcesForExploringFunctionalGenomicsData/)
  - [EMBL-EBI resources and tools for genomics and proteomics](05.EMBL-EBI_ResourcesToolsForGenomicsProteomics/)

-If you wish to re-use these materials, please credit the author (Laura Huerta).
+If you wish to re-use these materials, please credit the author, Laura Huerta.
 If you use Expression Atlas for your work, please cite us!: Papatheodorou et al. 2018.
 Expression Atlas: gene and protein expression across multiple studies and organisms.
 Nucleic Acids Res.
 46: D246-51.

 [1]: https://www.ebi.ac.uk/arrayexpress/
 [2]: https://www.ebi.ac.uk/gxa/home